samrogers15/duplicate-reconciliation-program/README.md

     * The program will initiate and remove duplicate entries from the `leads.json` file housed in the `Inputs` folder
     * The program will output the de-duplicated array to the `output.json` file housed in the `Outputs` folder
     * A log of the changes will be generated with a filename of `duplicateEntries.log` so duplicate entries that were removed can be viewed and tracked.
+4. To run program on additional leads file with 10,000 leads, follow the below protocol once the repo is cloned to your local machine:
+    * Navigate to `deduplicateLeads.js` file
+    * Replace the code on line 2 from `const leads = require("./Inputs/leads.json").leads;` to `const leads = require("./Inputs/largeLeads.json").leads;`
+    * Run `node deduplicateLeads.js` in an integrated terminal

 ***Please note, if there are objects in the array with identical dates, the data from the record provided last in the list will be preferred***